fioprotocol/fio-devhub/_docs/fio-protocol/fio-address.md

 |Max Chars | 64 (including FIO Domain) | 62 |
 |Characters allowed	|ASCII a-z 0-9 - (dash) with single @ (at sign) |Domains may contain ASCII a-z 0-9 - (dash) |

-** *The dash can not be the first or last character of the username or domain*
+** *The dash can not be the first or last character of the crypto handle or domain*

 #### FIO Crypto Handle validation using regex